foundry-rs/starknet-foundry/design_documents/cairo_deployment_scripts.md

 By default, the scripts could run in some kind of "dry run mode", meaning all the transactions would be simulated with specific rpc calls (like `starknet_simulateTransactions`).
 An interesting idea would be to research an approach similar to cheatnet - fork a runner and test the scripts against it (to be assessed if it is feasible).
 We could also provide a way to show a trace of said transactions if required.
+In later iterations, we could also provide a helper function that sets up the devnet to be used for dry running for users.

 The behaviour would be changed with `--broadcast` flag, that would actually execute needed transactions.